mekomsolutions/openmrs-cd/README.md

 ```
 **node-scripts** is the Node JS scripts area, **docker** holds the Dockerfile (and other resources needed to configure the container) and **jenkins** contains the parts of Jenkins home that are preconfigured, as well as the pipelines' Jenkinsfiles.

-Gradle is used to run all build tasks and package all artifacts that make the OpenMRS CD.
+Gradle is used to run all build tasks and package all artifacts that make OCD3.

 ### Working out of the sources directly